Friday, January 13, 2012

 Red Mare Update

 Several people have asked about Venus’ progress, as I have been a bit silent about it lately.
-Frankly, I was afraid to jinx progress, but at this year’s Winter Workshop, we looked at videos of her at 4, 5, 6, and from December, and I was really pleased with what I saw.
+Frankly, I was afraid to jinx her very steady progress, but at this year’s Winter Workshop, we looked at videos of her at 4, 5, 6, and from December, and I was really pleased with what I saw.
 To paraphrase Denny Emerson’s latest book, training progress is like grass --you don’t see it growing until it needs cut.

 To recap (and save you time digging through old blogs), I purchased Venus as a 2 ½ year old.
 She proved to be a tricky youngster because of her very fearful nature.
 Dressage training did what it was supposed to do, giving her more confidence, enough to compete in the young dressage horse FEI classes as a 4-and-5-year-old, and by age 6 she was really coming into her own, giving me a red ribbon in Suitablity at Dressage at Devon.